 I am an integrative counsellor using various techniques that are most suited to the client.
 I also work creatively to help clients who may find talking difficult and work better with drawing, objects, pictures or writing.
 I can help with a wide range of troubling issues including depression, anxiety, stress, low self-esteem, relationship difficulties, bereavement, loss, health issues, work issues and spirituality.
-I work from home and also offer home visits.
+I work in a dedicated garden office counselling room at my home and also offer home visits.
 I offer flexible appointments to enable clients to fit around work, family and other commitments.
 I offer a safe, non-judgemental space for clients to talk about their troubling issues and help them find new and healthier ways of coping.

 Training, qualifications & experience

-I trained at Waverley Abbey College and have a Diploma in Integrative Counselling (validated by Roehampton University).
-I also have training to help address spiritual issues and issues relating to the Christian faith.
+I have a BA (Hons) Degree in Counselling from Roehampton University.
+I also have training to help explore issues of faith and spirituality.

 The Association of Christian Counsellors is a professional body representing and setting standards for Christian counselling and care in the UK.
 The organisation is made up of various different membership categories, including Counsellor and Accredited, and requires all members working as counsellors to undertake Continuous Professional Development on a regular basis.

 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.